-- (2) An individual Registrant must provide written notice to EGBC regarding any change to the individual Registrant's personal and unique email address within 30 days of the change taking effect. - (3) By 11:59 PM (Pacific Time) on May 31 of each year, a Registrant Firm must provide EGBC with
+- (1.1) Life Members and Life Limited Licensees are exempt from the requirement in subsection (1). - (2) An individual Registrant must provide written notice to EGBC regarding any change to the individual Registrant's personal and unique email address within 30 days of the change taking effect.

-- (a) the personal and unique email addresses of each Responsible Registrant and the Responsible Officer of the Registrant Firm, - (b) the names of all individual Registrants employed by or under contract with the Registrant Firm, - (c) the number of individuals employed by or under contract with the Registrant Firm who are registrants of each regulatory body under the PGA other than EGBC, and - (d) A declaration confirming whether the Registrant Firm has, within the previous 12month period, been: - (i) convicted of an offence under a federal or provincial statute, or an equivalent offence in another jurisdiction, - the subject of an investigation, inquiry, review, or other disciplinary proceeding by a Different Governing Body, that could result in the Registrant Firm's permit, license, or authorization to practice a profession being cancelled, suspended, restricted, or made subject to limits or conditions, or - (iii) the subject of a disciplinary action taken by a Different Governing Body, including an agreement resulting in the resolution of an investigation or disciplinary process, which is not to be published on the Register except as required pursuant to section 5.28 of the Bylaws [Register of Registrant Firms].
+- (3) By 11:59 PM (Pacific Time) on May 31 of each year, a Registrant Firm must provide EGBC with - (a) the personal and unique email addresses of each Responsible Registrant and the Responsible Officer of the Registrant Firm, - (b) the names of all individual Registrants employed by or under contract with the Registrant Firm, - (c) the number of individuals employed by or under contract with the Registrant Firm who are registrants of each regulatory body under the PGA other than EGBC, and - (d) a declaration confirming whether the Registrant Firm has, within the previous 12month period, been: - (i) convicted of an offence under a federal or provincial statute, or an equivalent offence in another jurisdiction, - (ii) the subject of an investigation, inquiry, review, or other disciplinary proceeding by a Different Governing Body, that could result in the Registrant Firm's permit, license, or authorization to practice a profession being cancelled, suspended, restricted, or made subject to limits or conditions, or - (iii) the subject of a disciplinary action taken by a Different Governing Body, including an agreement resulting in the resolution of an investigation or disciplinary process, which is not to be published on the Register except as required pursuant to section 5.28 of the Bylaws [Register of Registrant Firms].

-(4) A Registrant Firm must provide written notice to EGBC regarding any change to the information that is required pursuant to subsections (3)(a) or (b) within 30 days of the change taking effect.
+(5) A Registrant Firm must provide written notice to EGBC regarding any change to the information that is required pursuant to subsections (3)(a) or (b) within 30 days of the change taking effect.